Looking for apartments in Austin, TX?

 Besides being known as a city of "weird," Austin has a more official nickname: the "Live Music Capital of the World."
 The nickname was adopted in 1991 after officials discovered that the city had more live music venues per capita than anywhere else in the country.
 Annually it hosts South by Southwest (SXSW), a festival that last year showcased musicians as well as filmmakers from 73 different countries.

 Aside from the state's capitol, the city is also home to U.T.
 Austin, one of the top research universities in the nation.
 The University of Texas at Austin awards 12,000 degrees yearly to students from more than 100 countries.
-Founded in 1883, the university has about 51,000 students, 17 libraries, 7 museums...and one kick-a$$ football team.
+Founded in 1883, the university has about 51,000 students, 17 libraries, and 7 museums.

 Shopping and the outdoors are other big lifestyle choices for Austin residents.
 The best shopping venues are divided into two main districts: South Congress (known as SoCo), and the 2nd Street District.
 Visitors to SoCo can find small, diverse vintage boutiques, while those on 2nd Street can find more upscale and trendy shops.